Bathukamma: Background

 There are many myths behind this festival.
-According to one myth Goddess Gauri killed 'Mahishasura' the demon after a fierce fight.
-After this act, she went to sleep on the 'Ashwayuja Padyami', due to fatigue.
-The devotees prayed to her to wake up, and she woke up on the Dashami.
+According to the popular legend, Goddess Durga killed a demon named Mahishasura after a fierce fight that lasted for 9 days.
+After this act, she went to sleep on the 'Ashwayuja Padyami' day, due to fatigue.
+The devotees prayed to her to wake up, and she woke up on the tenth day which is now celebrated as Vijaya Dashami or Dasara.

-The other being Bathukamma, as the daughter of the 'Chola' King 'Dharmangada' and 'Satyavati'.
-The king and queen lost their 100 sons in the battlefield and prayed to Goddess Lakshmi to be born in their house, as their child.
-Goddess Lakshmi heard their sincere prayers and chose to oblige them.
-When Lakshmi was born in the royal palace, all the sages came to bless her and they blessed her with immortality "Bathukamma or Live Forever".
-Since then Bathukamma festival is celebrated by young girls in Telangana.
+The other is Bathukamma, the daughter of the Chola King Dharmangada and Satyavati.
+The king and queen lost their 100 sons on the battlefield and prayed to Goddess Lakshmi to be born in their house, as their child.
+Goddess Lakshmi heard their sincere prayers and chose to help them.She asked Satyavati to pluck fruits from a tree surrounded by snakes.Satyavati plucked many fruits, but while climbing down they all fell, except for one.
+When Lakshmi was born in the royal palace, all the sages came to bless her and blessed her with immortality "Bathukamma or Live Forever".
+Since then, young girls in Telangana have celebrated the Bathukamma festival.
 The purpose of this festival is to pray to the Goddess in the belief that the young girls would get husbands as per their wish, to teach the young girls how to take care of their in-laws, their husbands, be great women who respect elders, love people around them, be guides to their younger ones.
-Further, married women celebrate the festival to pray to the Goddess for good health and prosperity of their families.
+Further, married women celebrate the festival to pray to the Goddess for the good health and prosperity of their families.

-Bathukamma or 'Shakthi', according to one legend, is a lover of flowers.
+Goddess Gowri, according to one legend, is a lover of flowers.
 Flowers are arranged on a square wooden plank or a square bamboo frame with the size of frames tapering off to form a pinnacle on top.
-They resemble the shape of a temple 'Gopura'.
+They resemble the shape of a temple tower (Gopura).
 Gauramma (a symbolic idol of Gowri made of turmeric) is placed on top of the flowers.
 This little floral mountain is worshipped as Goddess Bathukamma.

 This festival is celebrated with joy and gaiety.
-During these celebrations, there are dance performances, music, dramas and a variety of entertainments as thousands of tourists and locals too, flock to witness the happenings.
-'Jataras' are also held during this month long celebrations..
+During these celebrations, there are dance performances, music, dramas and a variety of entertainment as thousands of tourists and locals too, flock to witness the happenings.
+'Jataras' are also held during this month long celebrations.